Cool Stuff in Paris Cool Stuff in Paris

 Buying credit for your phone

-The word Tabac refers to the tobacco counter at any bar.
+See my article about le tabac here.
+The word Tabac, meaning tobacco, refers to a tobacco shop or the tobacco counter at any bar.
 This is where French people buy smokes, as well as lottery tickets, phone cards, etc. Not all bars have a tabac, but the ones that do are easy to spot: they always have a big red diamond-shaped sign out front with the word Tabac on it.
-This sign is nearly as ubiquitous in French towns as the neon green cross on pharmacies.
 Almost any tabac you go into will have your brand of phone coupon, and if they don't, you can simply go to the next one.

 The language barrier might be a slight challenge in getting your coupon.
 All you need to express is which brand of phone you have, and how much credit you want to buy.
-So you can try asking in French, for example, "Je voudrais un recharge SFR pour vingt Euros, s'il vous plait."
+So you can try asking in French, for example, "Je voudrais un recharge SFR pour vingt euros, s'il vous plait."
 But if that's too much French for you, there are easier ways.
 The brands of prepaid phone companies are usually displayed on the front of the glass counter.
 You can just point at the logo, hold up your phone, express how much credit you want with fingers or by jotting it down, or any combination of this sort of verbal and non-verbal communication.
-The Tabac person won't bite you, and you'll be proud of yourself to get through this interaction!
+The Tabac person won't bite you, and you'll be proud of yourself for getting through this interaction!
+This is some junk you can brag about to your dumb friends back home.

 The recharge card/ticket